JamesC01/SimplePythonRaycaster/README.md

 # SimplePythonRaycaster
 A simple raycaster implemented in Python using PyGame.
-Uses opensimplex to randomly generate grid cells.
-Requires PyGame and opensimplex to be installed.
+The map is randomly generated using simplex noise.

 ## Controls
 * Up and down array move you forward and back